 The CIEE Difference

-Improve your grammar, phonetics, and conversational skills through advanced language study, while exploring Russian culture through close analysis of verbal and visual texts and a series of lectures on history, literature, art, and contemporary life.
+Improve your grammar, phonetics, and conversational skills through language study, while exploring Russian culture through close analysis of verbal and visual texts and a series of lectures on history, literature, art, and contemporary life.

 Explore the city through a series of museum visits, boat tours, a group cooking class in Russian cuisine, visits to the Russian bathhouse, and tickets to concerts, ballets, and sporting events.